 Fast Connection Speeds

-ExpressVPN has plenty of bandwidth to offer to Netflix viewers, with plenty of speed to handle even 4K UHD content.
-Users can quickly find the best-performing VPN server by using ExpressVPN’s speed test feature, which tests the speeds of all available servers.
+NordVPN has an abundance of bandwidth to offer Netflix viewers, with plenty of speed to handle even 4K UHD content.
+You can’t find a faster VPN than NordVPN.

-ExpressVPN has consistently provided top-notch connection speeds for my use, with bandwidth measuring in within 20% of my ISP-provided connections.
-That means the VPN provider is more than up to meeting Netflix’s recommended connection speeds.
+NordVPN has consistently provided top-notch connection speeds for my use.
+In my latest testing, the VPN service delivered average download speeds of 196.4 Mbps.
+The VPN provider is more than up to meeting Netflix’s recommended connection speeds.

-A $12.95 monthly subscription option is also available.
-ExpressVPN does offer a generous 30-day money-back guarantee, but I don’t think you’ll ever want to use it.
+The provider offers a generous 30-day money-back guarantee, but I don’t think you’ll ever want to use it.

 I’ve found that the provider is quick to spring into action when new servers and fresh IP addresses are the order of the day.